TiWinDeTea/PapraGame/README.md

 ##About
 <br/>
 PapraGame is a game featuring ducks !
+It is both free as in beer and open souce.

 It's a multiplayer versus snake-like (but it may be played in solo aswell).
 To win, you have to be the first to reach a certain number of duckies, depending on the map (you start with 2).
 You can get duckies either by catching an egg, or by stealing one to your opponent(s) (you can steal him/her a ducky by forcing him/her to punch you in the duckies).